-The laryngoscope is held in the left hand, and the blade is inserted into the mouth and used as a retractor to displace the mandible and tongue up and away from the laryngoscopist, revealing the posterior pharynx.
+The conventional laryngoscope is designed to be held in the left hand, and the blade is inserted into the mouth and used as a retractor to displace the mandible and tongue up and away from the laryngoscopist, revealing the posterior pharynx.
 Avoiding contact with the incisors and not placing undue pressure on laryngeal structures are important.

 The importance of identifying the epiglottis cannot be overstated.
 Identifying the epiglottis allows the operator to recognize critical airway landmarks and correctly position the laryngoscope blade.
 The epiglottis may rest against the posterior pharyngeal wall, where it blends in with the other pink mucus membranes or gets lost in the pool of secretions that invariably exists in the cardiac arrest patient’s airway.